When is a Vehicle Quiet Title Action Necessary?

 A quiet title action is essentially a lawsuit in which you ask the court to declare the plaintiff as the rightful owner of the property.
 Quiet title actions are most commonly used to clear title issues on real estate, but also can be used on personal property such as vehicles, RV’s and campers.

 The first step in filing a quiet title action is to file the petition with the court requesting the quiet title.
 The petition will name the Department of Revenue and potentially the Highway Patrol depending on the reasons for filing the quiet title action.
-Additionally, the registered owners and/or sellers of the vehicle will also need to be named as defendants as the result of the court action will be eliminating any ownership interest they had the in the vehicle.
+Additionally, the registered owners and/or sellers of the vehicle will also need to be named as defendants as the result of the court action will be eliminating any ownership interest they had in the vehicle.

 In the majority of cases, the former owners will not respond to the lawsuit.
-This is because the have already sold the vehicle and the entire result of the lawsuit will be transferring the ownership of the vehicle.
+This is because they have already sold the vehicle and the entire result of the lawsuit will be transferring the ownership of the vehicle.
 With that being said, the former owners would also have the option of filing an answer that either admits or denies that you purchased the vehicle.

 If the defendants do not file an answer, the court will enter default judgment against former owners and the Department of Revenue/Highway Patrol will consent to the entry of a consent judgment that orders the vehicle be titled in the name of the plaintiff.
 If the defendants file an answer alleging they did not sell the vehicle, the matter will be set for a trial and the court will be asked to determine the rightful owner of the vehicle.